Guenther1978/USB_Serial_Converter/README.md

 # USB_Serial_Converter
-An Ardunio Uno is used as an USB Serial Converter.
+An Arduino Uno is used as an USB Serial Converter.